|

 Conrad Veidt is best known for his sneering nazi role of Major Strasser in the Bogart-Bergman Casablanca (1942), but Veidt had a long career before that (for example, he's the sleepwalker Cesare in the original 1920 Cabinet of Dr. Caligari).
 Altogether, Veidt appeared in 118 films before his death in 1943 from a heart attack.

-Valerie Hobson is famous for being the human bride of Doc Frankenstein in James Whale's Bride of Frankenstein (1935) and for a variety of British films (such as the Alec Guinness black comedy Kind Hearts and Coronets).
+Valerie Hobson is probably most famous in America for being the human bride of Doc Frankenstein in James Whale's Bride of Frankenstein (1935) and for a variety of British films (such as the Alec Guinness black comedy Kind Hearts and Coronets).
 "Bride" was an early part and was followed with other similar secondary wife roles before she quit Hollywood in frustration and returned to England for the remainder of her career of over 50 films.

 Kino Sells a DVD of the film Contraband through amazon.com